 Prof. Homa had some words of wisdom as to how to avoid such a debacle.
 First, the Prof advises against destroying the most recognizable elements of your brand.
 He warns: "just because everybody's doing it doesn't mean you should, and especially not if you are removing the most iconic parts of your logo."
 He was none too pleased when NBC plucked the iconic peacock from its logo to make room for a new corporate-looking design.

-However, if you're keen on rebranding, the Prof suggests reading this article and asking the following questions before you do:
+However, if you're keen on rebranding, the Prof suggests reading this article, "How to Rebrand: 19 Questions to Ask Before You Start" and asking the following questions before you do:

 Why are we doing a rebrand?